30+ Big-Batch Breakfasts You Can Make Ahead of Time

-Are you trying to make a habit of eating breakfast more often, but having a tricky time making it a reality?
-There's a solution for it and it comes down to what you can make ahead of time.
-We're talking low-effort, big-impact breakfasts that deliver a week of meals or more, so you can make your morning food routine a manageable one.
+Are you trying to make a habit of eating a good breakfast more often, but having a tricky time making it a reality?
+There’s a solution for it and it comes down to what you can make ahead of time.
+We’re talking low-effort, big-impact breakfasts that deliver a week of meals or more, so you can make your morning food routine a manageable one.
 Here are 30+ recipes to get you started.

 The ultimate make-ahead breakfast!
 You barely have to cook — just simmer the oatmeal and layer with yummy fruit or yogurt.
 Ta-da!
 Oatmeal to go.